 But you must have the right perspective and mindset.
 It’s not gonna happen overnight … but it can happen if you’re committed to doing the work.
 More and more of my students are showing it’s possible …

-My student Roland Wolf recently passed $1 million in trading profits.* We met up to talk about his journey in this video.
-Check out Roland’s new program, $1K Paydays.
+My student Roland Wolf recently passed $1 million in trading profits.* Check out Roland’s new program, $1K Paydays.
 Understand you don’t need millions of dollars to have a great life, $1K a day can be life-changing.